Our Specials

 The period after 1952 the society was a regular participant in the annual May Day parades in these years.
 The parades were one of the few opportunities to wear Bohemian and Moravian folk costumes in public under the communist regime.
 Today's activity of the Baráčníci primarily focuses on keeping old traditions and customs, performing folk songs and dances in traditional costumes and organizing entertainment events, all with the final goal of keeping alive the Czech cultural heritage.

-Baráčnická rychta is now known not only as a historical and cultural centre, but also as a traditional Czech restaurant.
-Now it has reopened under the leadership of chef Tomáš Stehlík, who emphasises a modern concept of Czech cuisine, fresh ingredients and honest practices.
-It offers an authentic atmosphere in the heart of Prague and continues the long tradition of hospitality and social life in this unique building.
+Baráčnická rychta is now recognized not only as a historical and cultural centre, but also as a traditional Czech restaurant.
+Recently reopened with a fresh culinary vision, it blends modern interpretations of Czech cuisine with a commitment to using seasonal, high-quality ingredients and authentic preparation.
+Nestled in the heart of Prague, it continues to offer a warm and inviting atmosphere that celebrates the longstanding heritage of hospitality and vibrant social gatherings rooted in this unique building.

 Managed by: Alchymist, s.r.o., Vlašská 24, 118 00 Praha 1 - Malá Strana, ID: 25149148, VAT ID: CZ25149148